USMCsky/House_Spigot_Plugin/README.md

 - **Simple gameplay utility** — great for quick shelter, testing, or fun server tools.
 - **No configuration required** — drop in the jar and start using it immediately.

+## It will clear blocks 4 to 5 blocks around the build.

 ---
 ## Requirements
 - **Minecraft / Spigot:** 1.21.1